khifrvn/khifrvn/README.md

-- 👋 Hi, I’m @khifrvn
-wish u understand my code hehe
+wish u understand my code buddy:)

 <!---
 khifrvn/khifrvn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.